nortismo/Self-Cashier-Android-App/README.md

-# Self-Cashier-Android-App
+# Self-Cashier-Android-App-Examples
-A non-functional self-cashier-app for android as an exercise in a project.
-This app is not working properly and you will not be able to buy anything.
-The data is just mocked.
+This is just a repository for first samples in the android studio.
+The examples are developed regarding the Self-Cashier-Android-App, which is focusing on a school project and not for real use.
+The proper repository for the full app is https://github.com/MarcKloter/TSM_MobOp.